Thermal Hall Effect in the Kitaev-Heisenberg System with Spin-Phonon Coupling

-At $\theta=0.49\pi$, $\kappa_{xy}/T$ is positive and slightly suppressed by $g$ when $g<3$.
+At $\theta=0.49\pi$, $\kappa_{xy}/T$ is positive and slightly suppressed by $g$ when $g<3/\angstrom$.
 This behavior is attributed to the enhanced energy gap.
-Near $g=3.2$, $\kappa_{xy}/T$ suddenly becomes negative and increases with $g$.
-This sudden change is due to the band crossing at the $\Gamma$ point (see supplementary~\cite{Supple}).
-Specifically, the energy gap $\Delta^\prime$ between the lowest and second-lowest magnon bands at the $\Gamma$ point decreases as $g$ increases.
-At $g=3.2$, $\Delta^\prime$ approaches zero, and the sign of $\Omega_{1,\Gamma}$ and $\Omega_{2,\Gamma}$ swaps.
+Near $g=3.2/\angstrom$, $\kappa_{xy}/T$ suddenly becomes negative and increases with $g$.
+This sudden change is due to the band crossing at the $\Gamma$ point (see details in the supplementary material~\cite{Supple}).
 By further increasing $g$, $\Delta^\prime$ increases.
-At $g=5.6$, the phase transition occurs, and the ground state becomes the canted zigzag state. $|\kappa_{xy}|/T$ in this canted zigzag state has the same behavior as that shown in Fig.~\ref{Fig:fig4} (b).
+At $g=5.6/\angstrom$, the phase transition occurs, and the ground state becomes the canted zigzag state. $|\kappa_{xy}|/T$ in this canted zigzag state has the same behavior as that shown in Fig.~\ref{Fig:fig4} (b).